xylocore/xylocore-copybook/README.md

 ------------

 * Get the current set of unit tests to run successfully.
-* Move NullEquivalent emitters from runtime library into the generate library.
 * Lots of documentation on how to use the generator and how to use the generated class in Java code.
 * Improve error handling in the copybook parser.